AlejandroFrias/Aerospace-Services/README.md

 Our services for aerospace clinic project 2013 will be hosted and developed using Ruby on Rails.

+Provided Services:

+  1. A list of buildings given lat, long, and range: hmcbuildings.herokuapp.com/?latitude=YOUR_LAT&longitude=YOUR_LONG&range=YOUR_RANGE

+SETUP instruction:

 Guides for Ruby: http://guides.rubyonrails.org/

 Ruby Verion Manager: 1.22.10